glondu/belenios/README.md

  4. The administrator collects all public credentials and trustees' public keys and sets up the election.
  5. The administrator opens the election.
- 6. Each voter vote; the administrator collects, checks and publishes all the ballots.
+ 6. Each voter votes; the administrator collects, checks and publishes all the ballots.
  7. The administrator closes the election.
  8. Trustees collectively decrypt the result.